RIT-Environmental-Genomics/Toxin-Identification-Pipeline/1.1_Reference_Pipeline/README.md

 GFF3 files were then filtered based on Transcripts Per Million ```TPM``` with only top 25 percentile of most abundant being left after filtering was completed

+## 6: Diamond [BlastX]

-After filtering, [Uniprot's](https://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/complete/uniprot_trembl.fasta.gz) Toxin database was used to identify genes related to toxins
+ [Uniprot's](https://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/complete/uniprot_trembl.fasta.gz) Toxin database was used to identify genes related to toxins
 (Due to the size of Uniprot's toxin database and the limitations of the hardware used up until this point [three laptops with less than 300 GB storage], a server was used to contain and process the database into an unzipped fasta file)

 ``` sh
 #unzip
 gunzip uniprot_sprot.fasta.gz
 ```

-## 6: Diamond [BlastX]
-create diamond database from uniprot fasta from only proteins from the species
+Create diamond database from uniprot fasta from only proteins from the species

 ```sh
 grep -A 1 ">.*<species taxa>" uniprot_sprot.fasta > <species>.fasta